-1) Explicit targets for metrics representing conservation goals.
-For example, a target defining the goal of achieving a "viable population" need not be limited to a number of individuals, but can include range, genetic diversity, access to population refugia (sustenance of metapopulations), etc.

-- 2) All factors influencing conservation goals; such as for species populations, habitats, and ecological processes; should be identified, if not addressed, within the strategy. - 3) The best available science. - 4) A clear roadmap to achieving conservation goals, such as species recovery, should be transparently documented and justified via a rational, analytical framework. - 5) An analytical framework to generate a comprehensive suite of actions tailored to meet conservation goals, which are ideally explicitly quantitative. - 6) Tracking of performance over time (monitoring and performance measures). - 7) Adaptability as new information and understanding arises.
+- 1) Explicit targets for metrics representing conservation goals should be established.
+In some cases, a surrogate indicator, or suites of related metrics representing conservation goals, will be needed to measure more completely the progress towards established targets.
+For example, a target defining the goal of achieving a "viable population" need not be limited to a number of individuals, but can include range, genetic diversity, access to population refugia (sustenance of metapopulations), etc. - 2) All factors influencing conservation goals; such as for species populations, habitats, and ecological processes; should be identified, if not addressed, within the strategy. - 3) The best available science. - 4) A clear roadmap to achieving conservation goals, such as species recovery, should be transparently documented and justified via a rational, analytical framework. - 5) An analytical framework to generate a comprehensive suite of actions tailored to meet conservation goals, which ideally are explicitly quantitative. - 6) Tracking of performance over time (monitoring and performance measures). - 7) Adaptability as new information and understanding arises.
 Often, this is captured within an Adaptive Management approach. - 8) Consideration of potential unforeseen or catastrophic (unpredictable) events, and sufficient flexibility to remain viable. - 9) Clear identification of areas of uncertainty, with quantification, where possible. - 10) Criteria for prioritizing actions; i.e., how will the strategy actions be selected for implementation?

-As a work in progress, this document has incorporated each of these components to the extent practicable, and will continue to further develop those that are lacking in detail or are, otherwise, incomplete.
+As a work in progress, this document has incorporated each of these components to the extent practicable, and will continue to further develop those that are lacking in detail or are otherwise incomplete.
 As new information is developed or becomes available, the strategy will update and augment current ERP guidance through explicit re-evaluations of goals and objectives and potential restoration actions in light of present-day conditions and available information.
 This will include development of quantitative targets and a prioritization scheme.
 The ERP Implementing Agencies believe this strategy framework and ensuing strategy development process will continue to provide a more focused and coherent systematic approach to realize fundamental ERP goals.